Soil Death and the Case for Animal Foods, Why Most Plant-Based Diets Fail in a Depleted Century

 Why most plant-based people are sick

-If you spend time around the long-term vegetarian and vegan community at scale (forums, communities, lab data), the same constellation of complaints recurs.
+Across the long-term vegetarian and vegan community at scale, in the forums, the communities, the lab data, the same constellation of complaints recurs.
 The pattern is not random and it is not psychosomatic.
 It is the predictable downstream of three years of mineral and amino acid deficit in a body that compensates until it cannot.

 The constellation:

 - Fatigue that no amount of sleep fixes.
 B12 deficiency, iron deficiency, low taurine and carnitine, low creatine, magnesium depletion.
 The body has no fuel substrate and no electron-transport substrate.
-It is running on willpower.
+It runs on willpower.

 - Hair thinning, brittle nails, slow wound healing.
 Zinc, biotin, sulfur-containing amino acids (cysteine, methionine), collagen substrates.
-Each of these is concentrated in animal tissue.
-None of them is delivered in usable form by plants.
+Each is concentrated in animal tissue.
+None is delivered in usable form by plants.

 - Menstrual irregularity, missed periods, infertility.
 Cholesterol is the substrate for every steroid hormone in the body.
-A low-fat plant-based diet without enough saturated and cholesterol-rich animal fat starves the steroid pathway.
+A low-fat plant diet without enough saturated, cholesterol-rich animal fat starves the steroid pathway.
 Add iron deficiency and low B12 on top, and the body powers down reproduction first.

-- Tooth and bone deterioration.
-Despite "calcium-rich" plant claims.
-Without K2, retinol, and the right magnesium-to-calcium ratio, the calcium does not route into bone or tooth structure. shows up as soft enamel, sensitive teeth, and accelerated decay.
+- Tooth and bone deterioration, despite the "calcium-rich" plant claims.
+Without K2, retinol, and the right magnesium-to-calcium ratio, calcium does not route into bone or tooth structure. shows up as soft enamel, sensitive teeth, accelerated decay.

 - Cold hands, cold feet, low body temperature.
 Hypothyroidism downstream of iodine, selenium, zinc, and tyrosine deficit.
 The thyroid pulls iodine out of the bloodstream to make T4; without selenium it cannot convert T4 to T3; without iron, zinc, and B12 the basal metabolism cannot run.

 - Premature ageing of the face.
 The connective-tissue substrate (collagen, elastin, hyaluronic acid, glycine, proline, hydroxyproline) is missing.
 The skin thins, the cheekbones hollow, the eyes sink.
-There is a specific look that long-term vegans share that is the externalisation of a years-long substrate deficit.
+There is a specific look that long-term vegans share, the externalisation of a years-long substrate deficit.

 This is not a moral argument against the vegetarian's intentions.
 The intentions are usually good.
 It is a biochemistry argument against the math.